 In order to provide sufficient funds for repayment of principal and interest when due on the 2022 Bonds, the District is empowered and is obligated to annually levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates).
 Such taxes are in addition to all other taxes levied upon property within the District.
-Such taxes, when collected and received by the respective BART county collecting such taxes on behalf of the District, are received by the Trustee and deposited in the applicable Interest and Sinking Fund for the bonds authorized by Measure RR, including the 2022 Bonds, and for bonds authorized by Measure AA, proportionally based on the respective tax rates for each measure for such applicable tax period.
-If the Trustee does not receive notice of the respective tax rates by September 1 of any year, it is required to request such information from the District.
+Such taxes, when collected and received by the respective BART county collecting such taxes on behalf of the District, will be deposited in the applicable Interest and Sinking Fund for the bonds authorized by Measure RR, including the 2022D Bonds, and for the bonds authorized by Measure AA, including the 2022H Bonds.

-The District, in the Trust Agreement, pledges all revenues from the property taxes collected from the levy for the payment of the 2022 Bonds, and amounts on deposit in the Interest and Sinking Fund to the payment of the principal or redemption price of, and interest on, such Bonds.
-The Trust Agreement provides that the pledge will be valid and binding from the date of the Trust Agreement for the benefit of the owners of the Bonds and successors thereto.
-The property taxes and amounts held in the Interest and Sinking Fund will be immediately subject to this pledge, and the pledge will constitute a lien and security interest which will immediately attach to the property taxes and amounts held in the Interest and Sinking Fund to secure the payment of the Bonds and will be effective, binding, and enforceable against the District, its successors, creditors and all others irrespective of whether those parties have notice of the pledge and without the need of any physical delivery, recordation, filing, or further act.
-"Bonds" for purpose of the pledge contained in the Trust Agreement and the Measure AA Trust Agreement means all bonds of the District heretofore or hereafter issued pursuant to the applicable voter-approved Measure RR or Measure AA of the District, including the 2022 Bonds.
+The District, in the Measure RR Trust Agreement and the Measure AA Trust Agreement, pledges all revenues from the property taxes collected from the levy for the payment of the 2022D Bonds and 2022H Bonds, respectively, and amounts on deposit in the respective Interest and Sinking Fund to the payment of the principal or redemption price of, and interest on, such Bonds.
+Each Trust Agreement provides that the pledge will be valid and binding from the date of such Trust Agreement for the benefit of the owners of the related Bonds and successors thereto.
+The property taxes and amounts held in such Interest and Sinking Fund will be immediately subject to this pledge, and the pledge will constitute a lien and security interest which will immediately attach to the property taxes and amounts held in such Interest and Sinking Fund to secure the payment of the related Bonds and will be effective, binding, and enforceable against the District, its successors, creditors and all others irrespective of whether those parties have notice of the pledge and without the need of any physical delivery, recordation, filing, or further act.
+"Bonds" for purpose of the pledge contained in each Trust Agreement means all bonds of the District heretofore or hereafter issued pursuant to the applicable voter-approved Measure RR or Measure AA of the District, including the 2022D Bonds and the 2022H Bonds, respectively.